Don’t Allow Fear to Destroy Your Peace

 Trusting her – after all, she was my mother, right? – I opened the door.
 She beat me until I fell into the bathtub and continued beating me until she was convinced I had learned my lesson.
 Well, I did learn a lesson that day: don’t trust anyone.
 It was a lesson that would stay with me for many years.
 I instantly determined that no one would hurt me like that ever again.

 Why is it that we’ll trust people who have no interest whatsoever in us or our well-being, yet we can’t seem to trust the One who died for us?
-How many of your four-hundred Facebook “friends” care about your salvation?
+How many of your four hundred Facebook “friends” care about your salvation?
 Do you think they care that you struggle?
 Do you think for a moment they wonder how you’re doing?
 “Gee, that’s a shame about Linda’s brush with hell” – yawn.

 Though I kept God at arm’s length for a long time, gradually, he got through to my hardened heart.
 Gradually I began the process of turning loose of those things that – truth be told – I never had control of anyway.
 Finally, I was beginning to trust that he might just be wiser than me.